trishoolamohan2311-creator/columbia-asia-hospital-analytics/README.md

 ### Power BI

-The prepared data was transformed into an interactive 3-page dashboard for hospital, doctor, and patient analysis.
+The information was then converted into an interactive 3-page dashboard for hospital, doctor, and patient analysis.

 ---